 When the buds emerge in the early spring, the mites emerge from the buds and begin to suck the sap out of the new leaves.

 As they feed, they secrete chemicals that react with the leaf tissue, resulting in raised growth.

 Fortunately, pear blister mites don’t have an overly negative impact on pear tree health.

 If there’s only minor damage done, then simply prune off the affected leaves.

-The bad news is that, as with the damage caused by all gall mites, you cannot actually reverse leaf blistering within a single growing season.
+The bad news is that, as with the damage caused by all gall mites, you cannot reverse leaf blistering within a single growing season.

 Your best bet is to let your tree see out the current season and then take the preventative measures detailed below to avoid the problem from emerging again next season.

 However, if your tree is badly affected, spray its foliage with a chemical solution such as abamectin, carbaryl, or fenbutatin-oxide.

 These solutions will kill mites, but they are not great for your tree’s health because they will also eliminate other forms of biodiversity.